wbamberg/idl-reference/docs/nsIZipWriter.md

 Adds a new directory entry to the zip file.
 If aZipEntry does not end with
 "/" then it will be added.

-@param aZipEntry the path of the directory entry
-@param aModTime the modification time of the entry in microseconds
-@param aQueue adds the operation to the background queue.
-Will be
-       performed when processQueue is called.

 @throws NS_ERROR_NOT_INITIALIZED if no zip file has been opened
 @throws NS_ERROR_FILE_ALREADY_EXISTS if the path already exists in the